nw-rs/rustworks/README.md

 ## Roadmap

-The following listings are ordered by priority (the first has highest priority and the last has least priority).

 - [ ] Drivers for the External flash chip (read, write, XiP)
 - [ ] Finish CAS (rCAS)
 - [ ] REPL on the calculator to demonstrate the CAS
 - [ ] Multiple programs/apps with UI to choose one on boot
 - [ ] Support for 3rd party apps and binaries

+*The following listings aren't ordered by priority.*